- Revenue Distribution Guidelines

 Penal Code section 1463.007 provides the standards by which a court or county may recover the costs of operating a comprehensive collection program.
 Costs may be recovered from the collection of delinquent court-ordered fees, fines, forfeitures, penalties, and assessments before revenues are distributed to another government entity.

 The Guidelines and Standards for Cost Recovery assists collection programs in the cost recovery process.
 The guidelines and standards, the glossary, and the distribution template can be downloaded here.

 Penal Code section 1463.010 requires the Judicial Council to establish performance measures and benchmarks to review the effectiveness of cooperative superior court and county collection programs statewide.
 The approved Collections Performance Measures and Benchmarks can be downloaded below.

 Legislation requires each court and county to report annually to the Judicial Council the extent to which it is following established best practices for its collection programs.
 The approved Collections Best Practices can be downloaded below.

 Government Code sections 25257-25259.95 authorize and establish the eligibility criteria for discharging court-ordered debt.
 A discharge from accountability may be completed by the responsible collecting entity for the following case types: infractions, misdemeanors, and felonies.
-For more information and assistance about discharging debt, you may contact the Administrative Office of the Courts Enhanced Collections Unit at: email@example.com
+For more information and assistance about discharging debt, you may contact the Revenue and Collections Unit at: firstname.lastname@example.org